ParedesGab/PP3-my-community-finances-app/README.md

 The Menu provides the following options:

-*   **0: Application Instructions:** Access detailed instructions on how to use MyFinances.
+*   **0: Application Instructions:** Access detailed instructions on how to use the CommunityFinaces.
 *   **1: Add New Income:** Record a new income entry, by specifying the month, source, and amount.
 *   **2: Add New Expense:** Record a new expense entry, by specifying the month, category, description, and amount.
 *   **3: View All Records:** Display all recorded income and expense entries in a table format.